 In addition, insolvency practitioners are subject to the ICAEW’s Code of Ethics D or, for members of those bodies, the equivalent codes set by the Insolvency Practitioners Association or Institute of Chartered Accountants of Scotland.
 All insolvency practitioners are also expected to comply with the Joint Insolvency Code of Ethics.

-9.1 Use of personal data in our insolvency and restructuring practice
+13.1 Use of personal data in our insolvency and restructuring practice

 Personal data are kept secure and processed only for matters relating to the insolvency procedure being dealt with.